Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/_index.md

 I briefly considered sharing more material between games, but the games were too different to accomplish that.
 Instead, they only share parts of the visual design: fonts, color schemes, egg illustrations.

-@TODO: The fonts used are **??** (headings, decorative text) and **??** (body, longer paragraphs).
-Both are freely available online.
+The font used is **Gargle** (both body and heading text), freely available online.
 Some generative AI was used for complex illustrations, everything else is entirely mine.

 For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/easter-eggventures/).